phax/peppol-commons/README.md

 # News and noteworthy

+v12.1.2 - work in progress
+* Method `SMPClientReadOnly.getAllDocumentTypes` is now capable of handling percent encoded participant IDs in URLs
+* Method `BDXRClientReadOnly.getAllDocumentTypes` is now capable of handling percent encoded participant IDs in URLs

 v12.1.1 - 2025-11-12
 * Class `HREDeliveryNaptrURLProvider` now uses `Meta:SMP` as the NAPTR service to reflect reality
 * Peppol MLS Schematron was updated, to fix an issue with lowercase SPIS values